xxpwnxxx420lord/xxpwnxxx420lord/readme.md

 - I am learning how to build a bomb

 ### Projects ✨
-1. 👹 [onyx](https://github.com/xxpwnxxx420lord/Onyx/blob/main) it is a lighting and humanoid manager
+1. 👹 [onyx](https://github.com/xxpwnxxx420lord/Onyx/blob/main) is a lighting and humanoid manager

 ### Just for Fun 💨
 -- working on a anticheat